evankim20/one-song-a-day/README.md

 SONG_EMAIL_PASS // password of the song email
 ```

+## Notes
+The application is defaulted to send a message at 8:00 AM your local time every 24 hours.

 ## Upcoming Features
 - Manually set what genre of music you would like to recieve (defaulted to genre:R&B)
 - Keep track of previously viewed songs